 Link to full article: Western New England Law Review

-Article Name: Report Card on the Trump Administration’s Performance on Refugee and Humanitarian Protection
+Article Title: Report Card on the Trump Administration’s Performance on Refugee and Humanitarian Protection

 Summary: On World Refugee Day the global advocacy organization Refugees International (RI) released a report with a card-type assessment of the Trump administration’s handling of humanitarian aid and refugee affairs.
 The report assesses the US government on six main areas: asylum, the U.S Refugee Admissions Program, Temporary Protected Status, humanitarian funding/diplomacy, refugee women/girls, and leadership on international migration issues.
 Compared to previous administrations in the 21st century, the Trump administration received failing scores.
 The Trump administration has, according to RI, failed to admit and process people escaping the conditions of their countries of origin, and has failed to provide adequate assistance in multilateral and overseas initiatives to reduce and alleviate grave humanitarian conditions that ultimately cause displacement.
 The article emphasizes that President Trump’s stated efforts to protect the American people by closing the country off from any foreign perceivable “threat” is ironically undermining the country’s foremost values of legal equality and justice.